PLA bed temperature and nozzle temperature can be kept low

 Polylactic acid (PLA) filament is the most popular material for consumer FDM 3D printing, and there are a few reasons why this is so.
 For one, PLA is highly affordable, meaning users can buy in bulk and iterate designs over and over without worrying about wasted material.
-Another reason for PLA’s popularity is its printability at low temperatures: with a glass transition temperature of around 60 °C, PLA can be printed using moderate heat settings without high-end, high-temperature equipment.
+Another reason for the material's popularity is the low PLA bed temperature and print temperature: with a glass transition temperature of around 60 °C, PLA can be printed using moderate heat settings without high-end, high-temperature equipment.

 That being said, finding the ideal PLA bed temperature and print temperature isn’t always straightforward.
 Although the material generally requires low temperatures, the ideal range can vary depending on the brand of filament and the type of 3D printing hardware.
 And, as with other filaments, printing below or above the optimal temperature range can lead to issues like under-extrusion or stringing.
 Furthermore, the particularly low melting point of PLA makes it susceptible to a range of temperature-related 3D printing issues even after it has been printed.

 This article serves as an introductory guide to PLA bed temperature and print temperature settings.
 It suggests suitable temperature ranges, identifies symptoms of printing at too high or too low a temperature, and offers tips on discovering the optimal temperature range for your specific 3D printing setup.

 The thermal properties of PLA play a significant role in its performance during the 3D printing process.
 One of the key thermal properties of PLA is its glass transition temperature, which is the temperature at which the material changes from a hard, glassy state to a soft, rubbery state.
 For PLA, this is typically around 60 °C.